 With pre-habilitation, qualified trainers use specific exercises to strengthen vulnerable areas, while lengthening tight areas of the body to avoid injury.
 Each body is different, depending on its own set of habitual movement patterns, but I do see typical patterns depending on profession and past injuries/trauma.

-I focus a lot on pre-habilitation exercises, especially during my 1-on-1 personal training sessions, as well as during my Pilates Fit and Fit Flow classes.
-While the classes are challenging and are working our whole body, my main focus (in personal training as well) is creating strength in our common areas of weakness that are prone to injury.
+I focus a lot on pre-habilitation exercises, especially during my 1-on-1 personal training sessions, as well as during my small group training classes.
+While the workouts are challenging and are working our whole body, my main focus is creating strength in our common areas of weakness that are prone to injury.
 I also help you lengthen the areas that are tight that pull on our joints incorrectly, putting stress on our joints which over time causes injury.

 We have one body that we can nourish and support.
 Let’s do our body good by giving it what it needs: proper movement patterns and healthy nutrients.
 Our exercise routines and what we eat are two very important aspects for the health and quality of our lives.